Broome History & Culture

 The Wet Season

-“Before Christmas, no green straw, except the spinifex grass, was to be seen anywhere.
+A description of the awakening of the land as described by a Norwegian Naturalist Knut Dahl in a visit to what is known today as Roebuck Plains pastoral station, in January of 1896.“Before Christmas, no green straw, except the spinifex grass, was to be seen anywhere.
 Everything was grey and withered, swept by grassfires, eaten by animals and insects.
 The trees certainly carried some brownish-green leaves, but all annual vegetation was completely suppressed, annihilated, and the eart was strewn with debris of dry remains of plants, droppings from animals, remains of insects, etc. which mingled with the loose sand of the soil.
 I had certainly expected the rainy season to produce an alteration.
 But in these parts the wet season is only of short duration, and the biggest annual rainfall previously registered did not much exceed twenty inches.
 I anticipated, therefore, that no excessive change could be expected to take place in the character of the landscape and of the flora and fauna.
 I have never made a greater mistake, and never in my life have I witnessed a more striking development of flora and fauna than that which took place in this region as soon as the rainy season set in, in real earnest”.

 “At Christmas time and during our march to Loomingoon (Roebuck Plains Station – 64 kms from Broome towards Derby), it had rained a good deal, but this rain was immmediately absorbed by the thirsty soil, and soon after the rain had ceased and the sun had come out, the landscape appeared as dry as ever.
 Certain signs, however, seemed to indicate that enormous forces were slumbering in this apparently barren soil.
 Everywhere in the sandhills, in the plains, and in the pindan, minute green sprouts began to appear, almost like what one sees in a sprouting field in Europe”.